jeremyhsimons/CI_PP3_DungeonEscape/README.md

     <p>5.
 Test validate_navigation</p>
     <img src="docs/unittests/test5.png" alt="A screenshot of the fifth test">
     <p>6.
 Test validate_string</p>
-    <p>The test originally failed because there was no handling in the validation for non-string data types.
-Extra code had to be added to check for this in order for this test to pass.</p>
     <img src="docs/unittests/test6.png" alt="A screenshot of the sixth test">
     <p>7.
 Test validate_message</p>
     <p>This test originally failed because checks for empty strings or spaces had been omitted.
 Once this had been added to the validation function, the test passed.</p>